saved-models/data-utilities/README.md

 ### URI and CURIE prefixes

-These are in the format `<prefix>:<atom>`.
+These are in the format `prefix:atom`.
 There must be no space on either side of the colon.
 These are typically used in the various mappings attributes of slots, or overriding an URI.

 ### Indentation